ibm-cloud-docs/vpc/block_storage_vpc_expand_volumes.md

 ## Expanding boot volumes
 {: #resize-boot-volumes}

-You can increase the capacity of your boot volumes up to 250 GB during and after instance provisioning in the console, from the CLI, with the API, or Terraform.
+By default, boot volumes are generated with 100 GB capacity.
+The maximum capacity of a boot volume is 250 GB, when you're using a first-generation volume profile.
+When you're using the `sdp` profile, the boot capacity can be increase up to 32,000 GB.
+You can increase the capacity of your boot volumes during and after instance provisioning in the console, from the CLI, with the API, or Terraform.
 For first-generation boot volumes, you can increase the capacity when the volumes are attached to a running virtual server instance.
 The capacity of second-generation boot volumes can be increased even if the volumes are not attached to a running instance.
 The steps for increasing the capacity are the same for all volume profiles.

 ### Expand boot volume capacity in the console
 {: #resize-vpc-boot-volumes-ui}